PersonalizedTransplantCare/banffIT/README.md

 function `banff_launcher()`considers a minimal dataset containing biopsies information in a specific format (described by a data dictionary), verifies its content and format (based on the data dictionary), assigns diagnoses, and creates a summary report.
+It is possible to use different versions of the Banff classification.

 ## Main functionality